 Weebly and Squarespace might seem similar at first because they both offer drag-and-drop website builders and are best for people who want detailed websites without knowing code and without doing hours of design work.
 However, they serve very different clients despite their similarities.

 While they have a similar number of overall templates, Weebly is best known for its free service and pretty good templates while Squarespace is the more expensive of the two but it has the best templates you can find.
 Both are good, but it largely depends on what you’re looking for from your host.

 Here we’ll go over the pros and cons of both hosting provides so you can determine which is better.
-There’s no clear cut winner here, so you really have to consider what matters to you with a host.
-We promise to help distinguish the two so that you’ll know which one is best for you.
+There’s no clear cut winner here.
+But I promise to help distinguish the two so that you’ll know which one is best for you.